MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 Data Platform Ops provides a host of services such as central monitoring, cataloguing services, as well as providing reusable policies for Data Landing Zones and Data Products.

-Data Platform Ops own the Data Management Subscription and have further responsibility which are detailed in the following sections.
+Data Platform Ops own the Data Management Landing Zone and have further responsibility which are detailed in the following sections.

 ### Develop Infrastructure

-The Data Platform Ops is responsible for developing infrastructure as code templates for use by Data Landing Zone personas.
-The templates can cover multiple scenarios which must be kept up to date and enhanced over times.
+The Data Platform Ops team is responsible for developing infrastructure as code templates for use by Data Landing Zone personas.
+The templates can cover multiple scenarios, which must be kept up to date and enhanced over times.

-The team rely on a feedback cycle from other teams to prioritize templates and add new functionality.
+The team relies on a feedback cycle from other teams to prioritize templates and add new functionality.

-The team are working in a agile framework with a common goal of driving standard infrastructure templates.
+The team is working in an agile framework with a common goal of driving standard infrastructure templates.

 ### Respond to new Data Landing Zone Requests